-The project schedule is a document that, if properly prepared, is usable for planning, execution, monitoring/controlling, and communicating the delivery of the scope to the stakeholders.
-The main purpose of a project schedule is to represent the plan to deliver the project scope over time.
+In project management, the project schedule is a document that, if properly prepared, is usable for planning, execution, monitoring/controlling, and communicating the delivery of the scope to the stakeholders.
+The main purpose project schedulling is to represent the plan to deliver the project scope over time.
 A project schedule, in its simplest form, could be a chart of work elements with associated schedule dates of when work elements and milestones (usually the completion of a deliverable) are planned to occur.
 In addition to guiding the work, the project schedule is used to communicate to all stakeholders when certain work elements and project events are expected to be accomplished.
 The project schedule is also the tool that links the project elements of work to the resources needed to accomplish that work.

-As a minimum, the project schedule includes the following components:
+At a minimum, the project schedule should include the following components:

 - All activities